jasonkellydk/software-testing/fundamentals/README.md

   - Many problems in software systems can be traced back to missing or incorrect require- ments.
   - Requirement documents are the basis for acceptance tests.
 Testing can begin as soon as those are available.
   - Many problems in software systems can be traced back to missing or incorrect requirements.

+## Test coverage

+A standard measure of a test suite’s comprehensiveness is coverage

+some examples:

+* **method coverage**
+* **branch coverage**
+* **path coverage**

+**method coverage:** does the test suite make sure that every method (including function, procedure, constructor, property, indexer, action listener) gets executed at least once? statement coverage: does the test suite make sure that every statement of every method gets executed at least once?

+**branch coverage:** does the test suite make sure that every transfer of control gets exe- cuted at least once?

+**path coverage:** does the test suite make sure that every execution path through the program gets executed at least once?